yamazakilab-ynu/yamazakilab-ynu.github.io/README.md

 ABOUT
-Welcome to labratory website built with HTML, CSS, and JS on GitHub pages.
+Welcome to Yamazaki Labratory website built with HTML, CSS, and JS on GitHub pages.

-If you have any questions, I am glad to answer them.

 https://tyamazaki.com/
-Copyright (c) 2022-2025 tyamazaki.com
+Copyright (c) 2026- Yamazaki Labolatory